 AA scams passengers about changing Basic Economy rules

-I just made my reservations to fly back to DCA from NH after my presentation at the WACTRA conference.
-I was astounded to see that the change in the American Airlines (AA) Basic Economy rules regarding carry-on baggage (published on July 26, 2018, and effective Sept.
-5, 2018).
-Is not reflected on their website in any meaningful way.
+I just made my reservations to fly back to DCA from NH after my presentation at the Worldwide Airline Customer Relations Association conference.
+I was astounded to see that the announced change to allow the use of the overhead for rollaboard carry-on bags in the American Airlines (AA) Basic Economy rules (published on July 26, 2018, and effective Sept.
+5, 2018) is not reflected on their website in any meaningful way.
 AA is not telling the truth on their main booking website.

 The September 5.
 2018, changes to the AA Basic Economy rules have been known by the airline for more than a month.
 Yet, their website has not been changed to reflect those changes.
 For more than a month travelers seeking to purchase airline tickets on the AA website have been subjected to wrong information.
 The way that the baggage allowance permissions are written are purposely designed to mislead unwitting consumers to spend extra money that they may not need to spend.

 - In order to make certain that the AA change in rules was not rescinded, I called AA reservations at 12:17 pm on Sept 2, 2018, to ask about the baggage fees.
 The agent checked with her supervisor and found that indeed there was no extra carry-on baggage fee.
 She apologized to me.
 I returned to make my reservation online.

 - Attached is a series of Website page Screenshots taken as I purchased my airline ticket from MHT to DCA for Friday, Sept.
 28, 2018.